 Dorsiflexion night splint:

-Biomechanical treatment - strapping and orthotics:
+Biomechanical treatment - strapping and orthotics

 The use of custom moulded orthoses derives from the concept, particularly prevalent in sports medicine and podiatry circles, that plantar fascitis is caused by overpronation, which stretches the plantar fascia.
 The evidence for this is equivocal, particularly as general populations with plantar fascitis (as distinct from selected athletic populations) have relatively few overpronators.
 Some practitioners use taping of the heel as an initial or independent step in this biomechanical approach to treatment, and a number of recent trials have suggested this has an independent effect.